plantbreeding/BrAPI/Specification/README.md

 #### Payload

-The BRAPI response payload allows for three different types of responses:
+The BRAPI response payload, which is contained in the "result" key, allows for three different types of responses:
-+ **master**: In this type of response, the "result" key consists of arbitrary properties without a "data" key; for example, the germplasm/{id} call may contain the following:
++ **master**: In this type of response, the "result" key consists of arbitrary properties without a "data" key (in this case, pagination does not apply); for example, the germplasm/{id} call may contain the following:
 ````
 {
   "metadata" : {